 Bill and Dallett’s journey with hearing loss serves as a reminder that awareness of hearing loss does not necessarily translate into motivation to take action.
-Although Bill was very aware of his hearing loss, it took many years before Bill reached the point where he was ready to seek help.
-Before taking action, Bill hated the very idea of wearing hearing aids.
-To him, the thought of wearing hearing aids was worse than being told he needed to wear adult diapers every day.
+Although Bill was very aware of his hearing loss, it took many years before he reached the point where he was ready to seek help.
+Before taking action, Bill hated the idea of wearing hearing aids.
+To him, the thought was worse than being told he needed to wear adult diapers every day.

 John had gone many years living with severe hearing loss.
 When he received cochlear implants, not only was his hearing affected, but also his emotional state.
 It is important to remember that while hearing aids and cochlear implants can significantly improve a person’s hearing, they can also impact an individual on a psychosocial level.

 John's journey shows how an understanding of a client's unique story can help you as a hearing care professional develop a shared strategy with the client that addresses their specific needs.
 John had specific professional and personal needs when it came to communication.
 He needed to hear well in the court room, at meetings with clients, and when visiting his wife's family.

 Nicky has had a severe hearing loss since birth.
 She has communication difficulties in almost all scenarios, but she readily addresses her difficulties and copes well socially.
 Because she is so open about her hearing loss and willing to advocate for herself, Nicky can readily reflect on the difference between the hearing world and the non-hearing world and what it means to transition between the two at different stages of her life.

-While she readily adopts the necessary technology – despite admitting to not being technologically savvy – she gets hung up the appearance of hearing aids and the related accessories.
+While she readily adopts the necessary technology – despite admitting to not being technologically savvy – she gets hung up the appearance of hearing aids and their accessories.
 For her, the appearance of hearing aids and related technology have a large psychological impact on her readiness to discuss her hearing loss with other people.
-Fortunately, she is enthusiastic about the advances that have been made both technologically and aesthetically!
+Fortunately, she is enthusiastic about the advances that have been made both technologically and aesthetically.

 Mr. Stein is past 80 and has had a hearing loss for several years.
 He has only been motivated to take action on his hearing loss, however, since his wife became ill.
-With her illness, Mr. Stein is afraid that if his wife needs help, he wouldn’t be able to hear her.
-His audiologist, Oscar, has recommended the use of a streamer, so that will help him hear her from another room.
+Mr. Stein is afraid that if his wife needed help, he wouldn’t be able to hear her.
+His audiologist, Oscar, has recommended the use of a streamer, which will help him hear her from another room.

 Mark has had a severe hearing loss for years.
 He uses hearing aids on a daily basis and regularly visits his audiologist, Oscar.
-Where Mark struggles is in communicating at home with his wife.
-Mark’s wife is frustrated by his hearing loss and doesn't attend his appointments with his audiologist.
-They have tried using an FM system at home.
-Mark’s wife was still frustrated that while the FM system improved communication in some settings, it wasn’t an ideal solution for all situations.
+Where Mark struggles is communicating at home with his wife.
+She is frustrated by his hearing loss and doesn't attend his appointments with his audiologist.
+They have tried using an FM system, but Mark’s wife was frustrated that while this improved communication in some settings, it wasn’t an ideal solution for all situations.
 Mark himself is frustrated because he feels his wife is insensitive to what it means to have a hearing loss.

 John has a mild mid-to-high frequency hearing loss, but doesn’t really feel affected by it.
 He is, however, highly motivated to use his hearing aids, because his wife, Anne, has herself been using hearing aids for 30 years.
-John sees adopting hearing aids now while his hearing loss is still mild as a way of adapting and learning to cope before his hearing loss becomes a real impairment.
+John sees adopting these devices now while his hearing loss is still mild as a way of adapting and learning to cope before his hearing loss becomes a real impairment.